Robert Wood Johnson Medical School

 p53, tumor suppression, energy metabolism and aging

-As "the guardian of the genome”, tumor suppressor p53 plays a critical role in tumor prevention. p53 is the most frequently-mutated gene in human tumors; over 50% of all tumors harbor mutations in the p53 gene.
-As a transcription factor, once p53 is activated it transcribes its target genes to initiate various cellular responses, including cell cycle arrest, apoptosis or senescence to prevent tumor formation.
-Recent studies are beginning to define novel functions of p53, including the regulation of energy metabolism, IGF-1/mTOR pathways, and aging.
-These findings suggest important functions of p53 in various cellular processes in addition to tumor suppression.
+The tumor suppressor p53 plays a central role in maintaining genomic stability and tumor prevention. p53 is the most frequently-mutated gene in human tumors; over 50% of all tumors harbor mutations in the p53 gene, and over 80% of tumors have a dysfunctional p53 signaling pathway.
+As a transcription factor, p53 responds to a wide variety of stress signals.
+Once activated, p53 selectively transcribes a set of target genes to initiate various cellular responses, including cell cycle arrest, apoptosis, or senescence, to exert its function in tumor suppression.